Same Day Availability

 Locations

-Possible short term side effects include bleeding, bruising, soreness and infection.
-Long term side effects are rare, but can include change in skin colour, scarring, development of neuralgic pain and loss of sensation over the treated area.
+The procedure leaves a small, raw area which typically heals within a few days.
+As with any medical procedure, it is essential to be aware of possible side effects.
+Potential short-term side effects include bleeding, bruising, soreness, and infection.
+Long-term side effects are rare but can include changes in skin colour, scarring, the development of neuralgic pain, or a loss of sensation in the treated area.

 Eligibility